snuq/SnuKivyTemplate/Readme.md

         press_enter: root.search

 ## snu.textinput.FloatInput
 Themed TextInput widget that limits inputted text to only numbers and a single period.
+Features 'allow_negative' boolean option, set to False to prevent negative numbers.

 ## snu.textinput.IntegerInput
 Themed TextInput widget that limits inputted text to numbers only.
+Features 'allow_negative' boolean option, set to False to prevent negative numbers.

 <br/>